Goorakh/RiskOfChaos/README.md

 * Disable Equipment: Disables all equipment activation, lasts 60 seconds.
 * All Items Are A Random Item: All items on the stage get turned into a random item.
 Essentially Artifact of Kin for items.
 Lasts 1 stage.
 * All Chests are Free: All chests and interactables are free, lasts 30 seconds.
+* Bouncy Items: Item drops will bounce on the ground before settling, lasts 60 seconds
 </details>

 FAQ: